By Mark Carey

 According to a recently released Centers of Disease Control projection modeling, 160-214 million Americans are expected to contract the Coronavirus; you and I stand a good chance to become inflicted.
 When you do, you will immediately wonder how people will judge you and whether you were careless in your pre-infection days, going to work or a party with a cough or jumped on an airplane.
 The point is, no one knew they had the infection before it was too late, as no knows what the early stages of the Coronavirus feel like.

 The Coronavirus does not discriminate based on sex, race, national origin, religious affiliation, sexual stereotype, age or political ideology.
 We are now ALL on the same team.
 Show a smile to a passerby, saw hello instead of looking down or away, volunteer to buy groceries or cook for the elderly, call your parents more often.
 Take care of the home team, because we ALL need you right now.
 Finally, do not forgot what expressing or receiving compassion feels like when this is all over, we need to continue to take care of our home team no matter our differences.
 Give a Shaka today.

 Uncovering Your Bias About People Infected By the Coronavirus.
-If you need immediate assistance, please email our Employee Coronavirus Hotline and we will attempt respond to your questions.
-Contact Carey & Associates PC at 203-255-4150 or firstname.lastname@example.org.
+If you need immediate assistance, please contact our employment attorneys in Connecticut and New York and we will attempt respond to your questions.
+Contact Carey & Associates PC at 203-255-4150.